 Our success largely depends on the efforts and abilities of our senior executive group and key personnel.
-The loss of the services of one or more of our key executives or personnel, or the increased demands placed on our key executives and personnel by our continued growth could adversely affect our financial performance and our ability to execute our strategies.
-Our continued success also depends on our ability to attract and retain qualified team members to meet our future growth needs.
+The loss of the services of one or more of our key executives or personnel, or increased demands placed on our key executives and personnel could adversely affect our financial performance and our ability to execute our strategies.
+Our continued success also depends on our ability to attract and retain qualified team members.
 We may not be able to attract and retain necessary team members to operate our business.